NI to repeat 'hunger' from record win

 "It's going to be a while before we have another competitive game at home so we want to give everyone something to savour and remember.

 "Hopefully we will be celebrating and looking back on a great year.
-We know there is a lot of work to do, April and the Euros are going to come round really fast.
+We know there is a lot of work to do, April and the Euros are going to come around really fast.

 "The enjoyment factor is what is continuing to spur us on.
 You play at your best when you are enjoying football and the environment.